 Take the ferry from Mevagissey to Fowey – known as Cornwall’s favourite south coast ferry journey.

 Don’t leave without climbing up to Polkirt Hill for the amazing view over the beaches and bay.
+In fact, check out these other great things to do in Mevagissey for more holiday inspiration.

 8. Nanjizal Beach – Song of the Sea Cave